Can I hire a lawyer?

 Your case will probably be on the same calendar and heard at the same time as a number of other small claims court cases.
 The court’s schedule is busy and because of this scheduling, you will only have a few minutes to present your case.
 (You can pay attention to the cases that are heard before you).
 It is essential to spend time preparing your case in advance.
 You should bring all the paperwork that supports your claim (or defense) including receipts, contracts, photographs, invoices, and any other paperwork.
 You should also bring other witnesses who can testify about your case.
 Being prepared for the hearing is half the battle.
 After hearing both sides, the judge may make a decision at the hearing or notify the parties of the ruling by mail, several days later.

 In Orange County, small claims court cases are heard in 4 courthouses across the County.
 The website address for Orange County Superior Court is: www.occourts.org.
-Here are the following locations where small claims cases are heard:
+Here are the following locations where Small Claims Court cases are heard in Orange County: